casdoor/casdoor-website/docs/integration/lua/apisix.md

 4. Add provider you want and supplement other settings.

 ![Application Setting](/img/casdoor_jwtempty.png)
-Not surprisingly, you can get two values ​​on the application settings page: `Client ID` and `Client secret` like the picture above, we will use them in next step.
+Not surprisingly, you can get two values ​​on the application settings page: `Client ID` and `Client secret` like the picture above, and we will use them in the next step.

 Open your favorite browser and visit: **http://`CASDOOR_HOSTNAME`/.well-known/openid-configuration**, you will see the OIDC configure of Casdoor.